cryptopunksnotdead/punks.journal/csv-quotes.md

 > Have you read the [strict] RFC 4180 [CSV format memo]?
 The quoting rules are in there.

+Okkie.
 Let's add a space before the quote.
 Can you see the space?
 Can you see the difference?

 ```